peteroupc/peteroupc.github.io/colorgen.md

 _Color difference_ algorithms are used to determine if two colors are similar.

-In this document, `COLORDIFF(color1, color2)` is a function that calculates a [_color difference_](https://en.wikipedia.org/wiki/Color_difference) (also known as "color distance") between two colors, where the lower the number, the closer the two colors are.
-However, the meaning of the color difference depends on how `COLORDIFF` is implemented, and is not interchangeable with other implementations.
+In this document, `COLORDIFF(color1, color2)` is a function that calculates a [_color difference_](https://en.wikipedia.org/wiki/Color_difference) (also known as "color distance") between two colors in the same color space, where the lower the number, the closer the two colors are.
+However, the meaning of the color difference depends on the color space of the two colors and how `COLORDIFF` is implemented.

 There are many ways to implement `COLORDIFF`, the color difference.